Fetheddine-Addad/personal_assistant/README.md

 Create .env File:

-find  a file named .env in the project's root directory.
+create a file named .env in the project's root directory.

 Add the following line, replacing <your_gemini_api_key> with your actual Gemini API key obtained from Google Cloud Console: